lockys/AwesomeSearch/README.md

 - [awesome](https://github.com/sindresorhus/awesome)
 - [awesome-nodejs](https://github.com/sindresorhus/awesome-nodejs)

-The format of different awesome list vary, so building a general parsing program is not easy for us for now.
+The format of awesome lists vary, so building a general parsing program is not easy for us for now.
-We use this simple tool to parse these list [awesome.json](https://github.com/lockys/awesome.json) Collaborator(s)
+We use this simple [tool]((https://github.com/lockys/awesome.json)) to parse these lists.

+Collaborator(s)
 ==
 - [lockys](https://github.com/lockys)